skip to main content

 Doomsday, USA: The Best and Worst States for Surviving a Zombie Apocalypse

-Between The Walking Dead leaving a trail of undead spinoffs and waves of similar shows and the CDC releasing a zombie preparedness guide, it’s clear that Americans still have a lingering taste for the fleshy subject of zombies.
+Between The Walking Dead leaving a trail of undead spinoffs and The Last of Us entrancing viewers on HBO—and potentially Emmy voters!—this past winter, it’s clear that Americans still have a lingering taste for the fleshy subject of zombies.
 (Undergoing a global pandemic doesn’t exactly curb our fears, either.)

-Get ready to bug out—we’re taking a look at which hills you should head for in the event of an undead uprising.
+So get ready to hunker down and defend yourself from the undead—we’re taking a look at which hills you should head for in the event of an undead uprising.

 The best states for surviving a zombie apocalypse